akka/akka/akka-docs/java/typed-actors.rst

     }
   }

-If the sender, sender future etc. is not available, then these methods will return 'null' so you should have a way of dealing with scenario.
+If the sender, sender future etc. is not available, then these methods will return 'null' so you should have a way of dealing with that scenario.

 Messages and immutability
 -------------------------